Canadian federal election results in Newfoundland and Labrador: 2011

+2008

+2006

 The Liberals won four seats and the Conservatives three.
 The open Avalon seat changed hands from the Liberals to the Tories.
 The seat had been held by Natural Resources Minister John Efford, who had retired.
 Otherwise, there was little change from the previous election.

-2004 - 38th General Election
+2004

 One of the biggest questions of the 2004 election was whether the new Conservative Party of Canada could match the old federal PC Party's level of support in Atlantic Canada.
 With Newfoundland and Labrador's provincial PC government unpopular over mandating an end to the previous year's public service strike, any province-wide success for 2004 was seen as unlikely.
 The Conservatives lost one of their three seats (previously gained in a byelection) and held their rump in St. John's.
 Des McGrath was seen as the NDP's best chance of electing a candidate in the province in several decades, but he still fell nearly 4000 votes short of winning Random—Burin—St. George's.